AyushSharma297/Capstone_LLM_Project/readme.txt

-# GEN AI chatbot
+# GEN AI Academic Guide

 ## Introduction
 ------------
-This project introduces a novel voice-based chatbot that leverages the power of large language models (LLMs) and external data sources to answer user inquiries.
-The core engine is an LLM from Hugging Face, enabling the chatbot to understand natural language questions and provide informative answers.
+This project presents a chat assistant that uses the Retrieval-Augmented Generation (RAG) model and Vectorestores to answer user inquiries by utilizing the power of large language models (LLMs) and external data sources.
+The chat assistant's primary engine, an LLM from Meta (llama 2), allows it to comprehend queries in natural language and respond with insightful responses.
+The LLM flow is controlled by the conversational AI framework LangChain, which guarantees seamless communication and context awareness.
-LangChain, a conversational AI framework, manages the conversation flow, ensuring smooth interaction and context awareness.
-Streamlit facilitates a user-friendly interface for voice interaction.

-Additionally, the chatbot integrates with the Elevenlabs API, allowing it to convert voice to text and generate spoken responses.
-Finally, the system extracts information from provided PDFs, expanding its knowledge base and offering a richer user experience.
-This project bridges the gap between traditional document analysis and voice interaction, creating a user friendly and informative platform for knowledge seekers.
+The chat assistant's UI is made with Streamlit, a Python framework for building interactive web applications.
+Users may easily ask questions and get pertinent information with Streamlit's smooth method of visualizing and interacting with the chat assistant.
+Additionally, effective data handling is made possible by Streamlit's integration with Python.

+Overall, this project combines advanced AI technologies with user-friendly interfaces to create an innovative solution for academic guidance and information retrieval.
+The integration of LLMs, RAG model, Vectorestores, LangChain, and Streamlit showcases the potential of AI in enhancing user experiences and improving access to academic resources.